AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 <br>{sample}Error\_Chart\_03{sample}

-<br>AnyChart allows you to set an error value in different formats:
+<br>AnyChart allows you to set an error value in different ways, e.g. as absolute numbers or as a percentage:

 ```
 //set the value in numbers